 Example of Pension Analysis

 David is retiring at 60.
-His pension offers several options and different payout amounts depending on what age he chooses to begin his pension income.
-Although he will retire at 60, it may be beneficial for him to wait until 65 to begin his pension.
-He has savings and other retirement accounts he can use to provide his needed retirement income from age 60 to 65 if he decides to delay.
+His pension offers several options and different payout amounts, depending on what age he chooses to begin his pension income.
+Although he will retire at 60, it may be beneficial to wait until 65 to start receiving pension income.
+He has savings and other retirement accounts to provide retirement income from ages 60 to 65 if he decides to delay.
 Here is a summary of two of David's pension choices:

-- Single life at age 60: $19,536 a year
+- Age 60: $19,536 per year

 Should he start his pension at age 60 or 65?

-If David waits five years to start his pension, he will get $14,592 more per year.
-But he will miss out on $97,680 (5 years x $19,536 per year).
-To do a simple analysis take $97,680 divided by $14,592 and you see he recovers his $97,680 in 6.7 years, in the year he reaches age 71.
-This could be referred to as his break-even age.
+If David waits five years to start his pension, he will get $14,592 more per year, but he will miss out on $97,680 (5 years x $19,536 per year).
+To do a simple analysis, divide $97,680 by $14,592.
+He recovers the $97,680 in 6.7 years, in the year he reaches age 71, which could be referred to as his "break-even age."

-The higher the rate of return David thinks he can earn on his investments, the less beneficial delaying the start date of his pension becomes.
+The higher the rate of return that David thinks he can earn on his investments, the less beneficial delaying the start date of his pension becomes.
 For example, if David thought he could earn a 10% rate of return on his savings and investments, his break-even age would move to age 76.

-If David were married a similar break-even analysis could be done using pension options that provide ongoing income to a surviving spouse.
+If David were married, a similar break-even analysis could be done using pension options that provide ongoing income to a surviving spouse.
 In that case, joint life expectancy should be considered.

-Each Pension is Different
+Every Pension Is Different

 Each pension has its own formula that determines how much you may get at what age.
 If you have multiple pensions, it may be best to start one at age 60 and one at 65.

 Taxes should also be considered in your final analysis.
 Sometimes delaying the start date of your pension and taking IRA or 401(k) withdrawals during the interim years provides an improved tax outcome when viewed over your full retirement time horizon.

-Your gut feeling on when to begin pension benefits may not be right.
+Your gut feeling on when to begin pension benefits might not be right.
 Careful analysis in this area can pay off.
 Don't begin pension benefits without first looking at the numbers projected out over your full number of expected years in retirement.